On Gauge Theories and Covariant Derivatives in Metric Spaces: III. Affine Connections in Quantum Gravity

 \be [{q^{\mu}}{{\hat{\nabla}'}_{\mu}}{q^{\nu}}]\left|\Psi\right\rangle \neq 0 \ee

 {remaining valid in a given state $\left|\Psi\right\rangle$ with an arbitrary well-behaved vector field ${q^{\mu}}$.
 We will not have a complete set of states for which the expectation value of the operator in the \textit{l.h.s} is zero with negligible fluctuations for all well-behaved vector fields.
 This will be valid only in the classical limit, and is a subject similar to the familiar Ehrenfest's theorems in non-relativistic quantum mechanics.
 Similar discussions will remain valid even if we choose affine connections to be given by the operator versions of Eqs.(9,10).
 In general, affine connections will contain canonical pairs of variables from metric sector to have proper classical limit of the Levi-Civita connections, and the concept of geodesics will not remain exact for all vector fields in a quantum state.
 This will also remain valid for parallel transport and the notion of parallel transport is not exact in a quantum theory of gravity.
-This is expected and indicates that we can use affine connections more general than the metric compatible connections in free quantum gravity.
-We now consider the metric compatibility conditions.
-The metric compatibility conditions given by Eq.(6) are to be replaced by the operator identity: ${\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}] \equiv 0$.
-The action of ${\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}]$ on any state is zero if connection operators are given by the Levi-Civita connection operators and we choose the operator ordering same as that mentioned below Eq.(14).
-Here, we always keep metric operators as the successors of the partial derivatives of themselves.
-Thus, the ordering of the different operators in the quantum version of the Levi-Civita connections will be the same as that given in Eq.(7).
-The same will also remain valid for ${\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}]$.
-Here, $\hat{g}_{\alpha \beta}$ will be kept at the right of the Levi-Civita connections.
-We also define the contravariant components of metric as: ${\hat{g}^{\alpha \kappa}}{\hat{g}_{\kappa \beta}} = {{\delta^{\alpha}_{\beta}}}$.
-This ordering leads to the operator identity: ${\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}] \equiv 0$ irrespective of the ordering of $(\hat{h},\hat{\pi})$ chosen in the partial derivatives of metric components.
-However, the operator version of metric compatibility conditions will not be consistent with a canonical quantization condition.
-We will demonstrate this in the following.
-As mentioned above, in a Hamiltonian formulation we use induced metric on a set of constant time surfaces as dynamical variable.
-Thus, $g_{\mu \nu}$ is replaced by: $h_{\mu \nu} = g_{\mu \nu} + {n_{\mu}}{n_{\nu}}$.
-Here, $n_{\mu}$ is given by $(-N,0,0,0)$, $N$ being the lapse function.
-The contravariant $n^{\mu}$ is given by: ${1 \over {N}}(1,-N^{1},-N^{2},-N^{3})$; where $N^{i}$ are the shift functions.
-We have: $g_{00} = {N_k}{N^k} - N^{2}$, $g_{0i} = N_{i}$ and $N_{i} = g_{ij}{N^{j}}$, [9].
-The induced metric on the constant time surfaces coincide with the spatial part of $g_{\mu \nu}$ which are expressed as $g_{i j}$.
-These fields are taken to dynamical variables in general relativity and we have the following Poisson brackets:}
+This is expected and indicates that we can use affine connections more general than the metric compatible connections even in free quantum gravity.}